Curity-PS/service-status-checker/README.md

 - **Caching**: Stores the service status in a Curity bucket with a configurable TTL to minimize repeated HTTP requests.

 ## Installation

+Download the release, and unzip it it to `$IDSVR_HOME/usr/share/plugins` on every node.

+### Build plugin from source

 1. Clone the repository:
    ```bash
    git clone https://github.com/Curity-PS/service-status-checker.git
    ```

-2. Build the plugin using Maven:
+2. Build the plugin using Gradle:
     ```bash
     cd service-status-checker
     ./gradlew jar
     ```

 3. To install this plug-in to a local Curity Identity server, there is a convenience task that will copy the JAR and its dependencies to the correct location.
 Run the following command:
     ```bash
-    ./gradlew deployToLocal
+    IDSVR_HOME=/opt/idsvr/usr/share/plugins ./gradlew deployToLocal
     ```

 4. Configure the plugin in the Curity admin interface (_see Configuration section_)